os-cau/cau-repl/docs/mycore.md

 >
 > **Optional Named Parameters**
 >
-> `HttpSolrClient client = MCRSolrClientFactory.mainSolrClient` - The Solr client to use.
+> `HttpSolrClient client = MCRSolrCoreManager.getMainSolrClient()` - The Solr client to use.
 If omitted, use MyCoRe's main client.
 >
 > `Integer rows = Integer.MAX_VALUE` - The number of matches to return.
 If omitted, this number is practically
 > unlimited, so all matches will be returned.